-Interest expense increased by \$370 or 0.7% for the quarter primarily due to the increase in average borrowings.
+Interest expense increased by \$2,271 or 4.6% for the quarter primarily due to the increase in average borrowings.

-Interest income increased by \$142 or 72.4%, due to higher investment rates.
+Interest income increased by \$451 due to higher investment rates.

-Allowance for funds used during construction ("AFUDC") increased by \$2,676 or 120.0% due to an increase in the average balance of utility plant construction work in progress, to which AFUDC is applied.
+Allowance for funds used during construction ("AFUDC") increased by \$2,539 due to an increase in the average balance of utility plant construction work in progress, to which AFUDC is applied.

-Equity earnings from the joint venture was \$470 in 2020 and our investment in the joint venture was sold in October 2020.
+Equity loss from the joint venture was \$3,626 in 2020, and our investment in the joint venture was sold in October 2020.

-Other expense, which largely consist of the non-service cost component of our net benefit cost for pension benefits, decreased by \$1,219 or 168.8% during the quarter compared to the same period in the prior year.
-This is primarily driven by improved investment returns as a result of favorable market experience from the prior period.
+Other expense, which largely consist of the non-service cost component of our net benefit cost for pension benefits, increased by \$8,146 during the quarter compared to the same period in the prior year.
+The net benefit in 2020 is primarily due to a recovery of a previously incurred cost that resulted in the recognition of a regulatory asset based on the Company's recovery in a rate case.